 Any person may seek advice and guidance from the First Response Children’s Duty Professionals Consultation Line, particularly if there is doubt about how to proceed.
 Any adult, whatever their role, can take action in his/her own right to ensure that an allegation or concern is investigated and can report to the investigating agencies.

-Written records, dated and signed, must be made to what has been alleged, noticed and reported, and kept securely and confidentially.
+A record, dated (including the day) and signed, must be made as to what has been alleged, noticed and reported, and kept securely and confidentially.

 In many cases of concern there will be an expectation that there have already been positive steps taken to work with parents and relevant parties to help alleviate the concerns and effect an improvement for the child.
 This is appropriate where it is thought a child may be in need in some way, and require assessment to see whether additional support and services are required.
 An example might be where it is suspected a child may be the subject of neglect.
 In most cases the parents’ knowledge and consent to the referral are expected, unless there is reason for this not being in the child’s interest.
 However, there will be circumstances when informing the parent/carer of a referral might put the child at risk, and in individual cases, advice from Children’s Social Care will need to be taken.